k7f/aces/README.md

 ```

 See [API documentation](https://docs.rs/aces) for information on the
-public interface of the library.
+public interface to the library.

 ## Command line interface